biswanathpradhan/marka-virtual-office/QUICK_START_WEBSOCKET.md

 The WebSocket server is **REQUIRED** for real-time audio and video communication.

+**Important:** Once set up with a process manager (PM2/systemd), the WebSocket server runs continuously in the background.
+You don't need to start it every time - it runs automatically!

 ### Option 1: Double-click (Easiest)
 1. Double-click `START_WEBSOCKET.bat` in your project folder
 2. Keep the window open while using the app